basvanveen/hellogreenhouse/README.md

 Out of curiousity I started creating some automated help to promote the growth of my plants/seedlings, primarily focussed on adding light at earlier stages and watering on specific intervals.
-Although I really enjoy creating this, and there are tons of other things you can add like soil-humidity measuring, adding heat pads etc...
+Although I really enjoy creating this, and there are tons of other things you can add like soil/moisture/acidity/humidity measuring, adding heat pads etc...
 I came to the conclusion that I prefer gardening/spending time in my my greenhouse without involving tech, maybe only intervalled watering when i'm on vacation for some weeks 🙃

 ## Capabilites